salesforce/lwsec-docs-mirror/packages/@locker/distortion/docs/distortions.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-<a name="headermd"></a>

-# Locker vNext Distortions

-This is the list of the currently implemented Locker vNext Distortions.

 <a name="attrdocsvalue-settermd"></a>

 ## set: Attr.prototype.value

 This distortion acts as a router to subdistortions.
 It uses a shared registry to identify whether there are any distortions registered for a particular attribute name and invokes them.

 This only applies to connected attribute nodes, disconnected nodes are covered by setAttributeNode and setAttributeNodeNS distortions.